 First, it seems that the BAH will allow military members to pay higher rental rates than other Hawai'i residents.
-Based on a 2014 O'ahu median household income of \$73,581, a monthly housing payment of \$1,840 would be affordable48 for non-military households.
+Based on a 2014 O'ahu median household income of \$73,581, a monthly housing payment of \$1,840 would be affordable38 for non-military households.

 The BAH is intended to cover more than monthly rents, however.
 BAH is calculated to include the costs of rent, refuse collection, water and sewer, common area grounds, facility care, electric, gas, and other heating costs, and renter's insurance.
 We might expect it to be somewhat higher than contract rents paid by civilian households.
 With that in mind, the BAH for enlisted personnel was \$117 higher than the affordable rent in 2016: not overly alarming.
 The BAH for enlisted personnel with dependents was \$773 higher than civilian rents.
 At the top end of the BAH, the allowance was more than double the average local rent.

-Second, it is likely that the impact of the BAH on https://www.rentometer.com/results/I32ed2Krldw neighborhoods near large military bases.
-2016, the vast majority of military personnel on O'ahu were stationed at one of four bases: Kaneohe Bay, Schofield, Pearl Harbor, or Hickam.
-The 2016 median rent49 for a twobedroom unit near Kaneohe Bav50 was \$2.000 (mean=\$2.301).
+Second, it is likely that the impact of the BAH on O'ahu housing prices occurs primarily in neighborhoods near large military bases.
+In 2016, the vast majority of military personnel on O'ahu was stationed at one of four bases: Kaneohe Bay, Schofield, Pearl Harbor, or Hickam.
+The 2016 median rent39 for a twobedroom unit near Kaneohe Bay40 was \$2,000 (mean=\$2,301).
 Near Schofield Barracks the median rent for a two-bedroom unit was \$1,500 (mean=\$1,537).
 Near Hickam Air Force Base the median rent was \$1,400 (mean=\$1,507) and around Pearl Harbor the median rent was \$1,700 (mean=\$1,742).
 Even the lowest level military personnel can comfortably afford a rental unit near their duty station.
 The BAH available to officers would allow them to select even larger rental units with more amenities.

-Third, there is a claim that the BAH has risen faster than median gross rents51 on Oʻahu.
+Third, there is a claim that the BAH has risen faster than median gross rents41 on O'ahu.